Metroid Prime: Development

 Nintendo created the music, Retro handled art and engineering, and both teams worked on the overall design.
-The Japanese crew, which included producers Miyamoto, Kensuke Tanabe, Kenji Miki, and designer and Metroid co-creator Sakamoto, communicated with Retro through e-mails, telephone conferences and personal gatherings.
+The Japanese team, which included producers Miyamoto, Kensuke Tanabe, Kenji Miki, and designer and Metroid co-creator Sakamoto, communicated with Retro through e-mails, telephone conferences and personal gatherings.
 The game was planned to use a third-person perspective, but after Miyamoto intervened this was changed to first-person perspective and almost everything already developed was scrapped.
 The change was prompted by camera problems experienced by Rare, which was developing the Nintendo 64 game Jet Force Gemini.
-According to director Mark Pacini, Miyamoto believed that "shooting in third person was not very intuitive"; Pacini also said that exploration is easier using first-person.
-Pacini said that after picking that perspective, the crew decided not to make a traditional first-person shooter; instead, they had to break down the stereotypes of what a first-person game is in order to make a fun Metroid game.
+According to the director, Mark Pacini, Miyamoto believed that "shooting in third person was not very intuitive"; Pacini also said that exploration is easier using first-person.
+Pacini said that after settling that perspective, the team decided not to make a traditional FPS and had to break down the stereotypes of first-person games to make a fun Metroid game.

 Pacini said that Retro tried to design the game so that the only difficult parts would be boss battles and players would not be afraid to explore because "the challenge of the game was finding your way around".
 Senior designer Mike Wikan said that the focus on exploration led the team to spend time making the platform jumping "approachable to the player", and to ensure the gameplay had "shooting [as] a very important, though secondary, consideration".
 Retro developed the storyline under the supervision of Yoshio Sakamoto, who verified that the ideas were consistent with the earlier games.
 The developers intended that Kraid, a boss from Metroid and Super Metroid, would appear in Metroid Prime, and designer Gene Kohler modeled and skinned him for that purpose, but he was cut for time reasons.
-The team considered implementing the Speed Booster power-up from Super Metroid but concluded it would not work well because of the first-person perspective and the limitations imposed by the scale of game's environment.
+The team considered implementing the Speed Booster power-up from Super Metroid but concluded it would not work well because of the first-person perspective and the limitations imposed by the scale of the environment.

-The first public appearance of the game was a ten-second video at Space World 2000.
-In November of the same year, Retro Studios confirmed its involvement with the game in the "job application" part of its website.
-In February 2001, the game was confirmed by Nintendo, which also announced that because of its emphasis on exploration and despite the first-person perspective, Metroid Prime would be a first-person adventure rather than a first-person shooter.
-The game was showcased at E3 2001 in May, with its title confirmed as Metroid Prime.
+Retro Studios wrote an extensive storyline for Metroid Prime.
+It was first shown publicly in a ten-second video at Space World 2000.
+That November, Retro Studios confirmed its involvement in the "job application" part of its website.
+In February 2001, Nintendo confirmed the game was in development.
+It was showcased at E3 2001 in May, with its title confirmed as Metroid Prime.